chenh1/eventcreate_project/README.md

 ## What does this repository do?
 This repository serves as a demo/boilerplate for a fully customizable web client for use with Strapi.

+This is the web client companion to [biz-backend-demo](https://github.com/chenh1/biz-backend-demo).

 ## Features

 ### Component Library